 -nouses: don't generate identifier-uses pages (identifier-uses pages will occupy about 9/10 of the total page count and 2/3 of the full docs size).

--only-list-exporteds: don't list unexported package-level resources in package-details pages.
+-only-list-exporteds: don't list unexported package-level code elements in package-details pages.

 -compactis a shortcut of the combination of the above compact docs generation options.

 golds -gen -compact ./... is about 1/6 of